cappig/MC-server-status-bot/README.md

 Usage: `python build.py (-h | -sd | -env) <argument>...`

 `-h` - help - will list all the options and arguments.
 `-sd <token>`  - setup and deploy - if you provide a token in the argument it will write it to the config file and start the bot right away.
-If no argument is provided it will install dependacise and create a empty config file.
+If no argument is provided it will install dependencies and create a empty config file.
 `-env` - env variable - will modify the index.js file so that the TOKEN is stored in a env variable and not the config file.
 If you provide a token in the argument it will write it to the `.env` file and start the bot right away.
-If no argument is provided it will install dependacise and create a empty config file with no token option.
+If no argument is provided it will install dependencies and create a empty config file with no token option.

 #### *Config file*
-This is the standard empty config file taht the python script will create:
+This is the standard empty config file that the python script will create:
 ```json
 {
     "TOKEN": "",